 Category: Blog

-A room can feel settled right up to the moment the scale is wrong and the wall starts arguing back.
+Collectors rarely regret asking one more question about condition, provenance, or scale.
+For buyers comparing original paintings in Santa Fe, Tony Green’s work should be considered through craft, scale, provenance, and whether the piece still holds attention after the first impression.
 This guide is a buyer-focused way to judge original art in Santa Fe: provenance, condition, medium, scale, placement, and whether the piece still feels right after the sales story fades.

 Table of Contents